Turenne's winter campaign: French deception

-The Winter March
+Winter march

 The French field army left its camps near Saverne at the beginning of December 1674 and moved into Lorraine.
 Turenne requisitioned large amounts of grain and other foodstuffs, ruthlessly ignoring the complaints of the local authorities that he was stripping the province of food.
 The march led through Sarrebourg and Baccarat, and reached Epinal on December 18.

 In Alsace, Bournonville and his allies argued over what to do.
 Some generals wanted to continue campaigning in the winter and attack Saverne or Haguenau.
 The Elector of Brandenburg preferred to move south and take Belfort.
 The exiled Charles IV, Duke of Lorraine sought to reclaim his province.
 He sent troops to take Remiremont and Epinal.
 As Turenne's forces approached the latter, the duke's men fled.

 As news of the French march was reported to the enemy commanders, Turenne sought to further confuse them about where the French were going.
 Detachments left the main body and moved east, into the Vosges.
 They made a show of attacking through the mountain passes, including Col du Bonhomme and Col de la Schlucht.
 Although enemy troops retreated under their pressure, the French had no intention of pressing home these attacks.